-You may have no choice but to leave your EPF contributions as is for now and while so far it made sense to rely on it for retirement savings, things are changing.
+You may have no choice but to leave your EPF contributions as is for now and while so far it made sense to rely on it for, things are changing.
 Not only will your excess interest be taxed from April 2021, but also, given the low-interest rate trend in the economy coupled with the Government’s rising expenditure bill, there is a chance that the guaranteed return offered may get lowered too.

 Keeping these changes in mind, it is wise to start making your long-termmore efficient as a tool.
 You may now have to seriously consider bumping up your allocation to enhance your kitty.